 In June 2010, Ecuador made a high-level political commitment to work with the FATF and GAFISUD to address its strategic AML/CFT deficiencies.
-Ecuador has demonstrated progress in improving its AML/CFT regime, including submitting AML/CFT amendments to Congress.
+Since June, Ecuador has taken steps towards improving its AML/CFT regime, including by tabling a revised AML/CFT law.
 However, the FATF has determined that certain strategic AML/CFT deficiencies remain.
-Ecuador will work on implementing its action plan to address these deficiencies, including by: (1) adequately criminalising money laundering and terrorist financing (Recommendation 1 and Special Recommendation II); (2) establishing and implementing adequate procedures to identify and freeze terrorist assets (Special Recommendation III); (3) implementing adequate procedures for the confiscation of funds related to money laundering (Recommendation 3); (4) Reinforcing and improving coordination of financial sector supervision (Recommendation 23).
+Ecuador will work on implementing its action plan to address these deficiencies, including by: (1) adequately criminalising money laundering and terrorist financing (Recommendation 1 and Special Recommendation II); (2) establishing and implementing adequate procedures to identify and freeze terrorist assets (Special Recommendation III); (3) implementing adequate procedures for the confiscation of funds related to money laundering (Recommendation 3); and (4) reinforcing and improving coordination of financial sector supervision (Recommendation 23).
 The FATF encourages Ecuador to address its remaining deficiencies and continue the process of implementing its action plan.